EU, US question Serbia's EU commitment after Russia deal

 The news of the deal triggered harsh criticism from both EU and U.S. officials.

-European Commission spokesman Peter Stano warned on Monday that Serbia’s relations with Russia can't be “business as usual” under the current circumstances when Moscow is violating the U.N.
+European Commission spokesman Peter Stano warned on Monday that Serbia’s relations with Russia can't be “business as usual” when Moscow is violating the U.N.
 Charter with its armed forces committing atrocities in Ukraine.

 “It’s a very clear sign of their intention to strengthen their ties, to further strengthen relations between Serbia and Russia and this is raising serious questions,” he said.
 “We are taking this very seriously and we are following this up."